Caffeinside/cookiecutter-data-science/README.md

 │
 ├── scripts                         <- Stand-alone scripts to perform specific tasks │
-├── setup.py                        <- Makes project pip installable (pip install -e .) so src can be imported and │                                      dependencies installed │
+├── setup.py                        <- Makes project pip installable (pip install -e .[tests]) so src can be imported │                                      and dependencies installed │
 ├── src                             <- Source code for use in this project │   ├── __init__.py                 <- Makes src a Python module